Go2SchooI/Go2SchooI.github.io/_posts/2023-12-18-Paper-Read-3-Inverse Kinematics.md

 ---

-A fundamental problem that robotics needs to study - because for any manipulator, the amount you want to control is in the manipulation space, while the amount you can control is in the joint space.
-The problem of inverse kinematics must be avoided if you want to control the end effector to perform a specific operation in the manipulation space.
+A fundamental problem in robotics - because for any manipulator, the amount you want to control is in the manipulation space, while the amount you can control is in the joint space.

 ## **Introduction**